 - Organic fruits and vegetables grown on healthy soils without chemical fertilizers have much higher levels of micronutrients that our bodies need.

-- Organic food and meat raised without antibiotics helps to limit antibiotic resistance, a dangerous trend in America today.
+- Organic food and meat raised without antibiotics help to limit antibiotic resistance, a dangerous trend in America today.

 These organic food facts should leave little room for doubt that switching to a diet based on organic food is by far a healthier option for your wellbeing.